-Sarah has specialised in pensions since qualifying in 1999 and during her career has been involved in number of high profile pensions matters including advising the Bradstock Pension Trustees on the first ever court settlement of a Section 75 debt, advising the pensioner representative beneficiary in KPMG v Aon (HC and Court of Appeal) and co-heading the team advising the Nortel Pension Trustees on the issuance of a financial support direction.
+During her career she has been involved in a number of high-profile pensions matters.
+These include advising the Bradstock Pension Trustees on the first ever court settlement of a Section 75 debt, advising the pensioner representative beneficiary in KPMG v Aon (HC and Court of Appeal), and co-heading the team advising the Nortel Pension Trustees on the issuance of a financial support direction.

 A large part of Sarah's role involves acting on de-risking transactions and she advised the Trustees of the Institute & Faculty of Actuaries Staff Pension Scheme on the buy-out and winding-up of the scheme, working with Head of Pensions Daniel Gerring.
 Sarah also advised the Trustees of the TRW Pension Scheme on a landmark £2.5 billion partial buy-out in 2014, alongside Pensions Partners Paul Stannard and Dan Naylor.
 This innovative transaction incorporated a pension increase exchange exercise, trivial commutation and an enhanced transfer value exercise in order to maximise de-risking opportunities.
 Other recent transactions include advising the Trustees of a scheme with multiple benefit problems on an "all risks" buy-out and acting for the trustee on a PPF Plus buy-out following a Regulated Apportionment Arrangement.